Barquq: Rise to power

 Since 1341, the Mamluk empire had been ruled by the descendants of al-Nasir Muhammad.
 However, none of them were strong enough to exert effective control.
 Many of the rulers were minors at the time of their accession, and would act as puppets for one or another competing Mamluk faction.

 This happened in 1377, when the sultan al-Ashraf Sha'ban, who had ruled in his own stead since 1366, was overthrown and killed.
 The rebelling Mamluks replaced him on the throne with his seven-year-old son.
-When that puppet sultan died, he was replaced by the younger brother.
+When that puppet sultan died, he was replaced by the younger brother, al-Salih Hajji.

 Barquq was a member of the faction behind the throne, serving in various powerful capacities in the court of the boy sultans.
-He consolidated his power until in November 1382 he was able to depose sultan al-Salih Hajji and claim the sultanate for himself.
+He consolidated his power until in November 1382 when he was able to depose sultan al-Salih Hajji and claim the sultanate for himself.
 He took the reign name al-Zahir, perhaps in imitation of the sultan al-Zahir Baybars.

 First reign (1382–1389)

 Barquq placed many of his own family in positions of power to the detriment of fellow Mamluks, attempting to solidify his position.

-He sponsored the construction of the Madrasa-Khanqa of Sultan Barquq in the center of Cairo.
+He sponsored the construction of the Mosque-Madrasa of Sultan Barquq in the center of Cairo.
 Completed in 1386, it was a pious foundation designed to serve as both a khanqah and a madrasa.
 It is one of the three dominant Islamic monuments clustered on the street Bayn al-Qasrayn in Fatimid Cairo.
 Although often called the Mausoleum of Barquq, only his daughter is buried there.

 Barquq ended the public holiday in Egypt celebrating the Coptic New Year Nayrouz.

 The central caravanserai of the famous Cairo souk Khan El-Khalili was founded in the first year of his first reign, though it was founded by his emir, Djaharks el-Khalili.

 Revolt

-Early on, the Zahiri Revolt threatened to overthrow Barquq, though the conspiracy was discovered before any agitators could mobilize.
+Early on, the 1386 Zahiri Revolt threatened to overthrow Barquq, though the conspiracy was discovered before any agitators could mobilize.
 The year 1389 saw the revolt of two Mamluk governors from the northern end of the empire, Mintash, governor of Malatya, and Yalbogha al-Nasiri, governor of Aleppo (not to be confused with Yalbogha al-`Umari).
 After securing Syria they marched toward Cairo.
-Barquq attempted to escape, but was captured and sent to al-Karak.
+Barquq attempted to escape, but was captured and sent to the castle of al-Karak.
 Meanwhile, the two governors restored Hajji to the throne, who now took the reign name al-Mansur.
 Fighting developed among the Mamluk factions in Cairo, and Barquq's supporters overcame the rebels.
 Barquq returned to Cairo in February 1390.